People in Eastern Ghouta are trapped and suffering after 4 days of shelling by Syrian forces

 The four days of airstrikes and shelling also have left at least 700 civilians injured, according to the group.

 The White Helmets volunteer search and rescue group had different figures.
 A spokesman said 80 people died Thursday alone in Eastern Ghouta.
-Since the start of the month, the group has documented 234 deaths there, including 66 children and 42 women, and the injuries of 581.
+Since the start of the month, the group has documented 234 deaths there, including 66 children and 42 women.

+The Union of Medical Care and Relief Organizations, a medical group operating in Syria, put the toll even higher, saying 237 civilians had been killed and 1,250 injured over the four days of strikes in Eastern Ghouta.

+Three medical facilities and a dental clinic were damaged in attacks Tuesday and Wednesday, which also caused casualties, the group said in a statement.
+"Our hospitals and medical facilities are being hit by surgical strikes.
+The injured have nowhere to turn and are dying in the streets and their homes," said the group's chairman, Dr. Ghanem Tayara.

 Abdullah al-Hafi, 35, a civilian in Eastern Ghouta, told CNN on Friday that the past four days had been the most intense since 2015, with more than 260 airstrikes and a large number of deaths.